vadimtsushko/objectory/doc/quick_tour.md

 Persistent objects with links to other objects initially have just shallow proxy of that linked objects.

-Consider class `Person` shown above and Db populated by snippet
+Consider class `Person` shown above and database populated by snippet

     var toWait = [];
     Person grandpa = new Person();